 - The person you are caring for is not pleased with current care providers and requires advocacy.

-- The person you are caring for is confused about his or her financial or legal situation.
+- The person you are caring for is confused about their financial or legal situation.

 Benefits of Using an Aging Life Care Manager

-- Accessibility to care 24 hours a day, 7 days a week
+- Accessibility 24 hours a day, 7 days a week.

-- Continuity of care by coordinating communications between family members, doctors and other professionals, and service providers
+- Continuity of care by coordinating communications between the client’s family and friends; doctors and other professionals; and service providers.

 - Quality control by following ALCA’s Standards of Practice and Code of Ethics.